Why should we encourage independent learning in our children?

-Consider what skills and attributes your child will need to be successful later in life, not just in school and homework but in all aspects of life.
-Are you thinking about confidence, independence, concentration and self-motivation?
+Independence, concentration and self-motivation?
 All of these are attributes of an independent learner and this is something that we can nurture in our children from a young age.

-Andrew Loh of Brainy Child states that:
+Andrew Loh of Brainy Child website states:

 "Independent learning is all about your children seizing available opportunities and time to think, plan, develop and execute their preferred play and interests.
 It also means that your child will be able to extend his or her learning process to different domains that eventually lead to an all-round personality development."

-Directed teaching for a specific topic may help our children pass an exam or get a high mark for a homework task but it doesn't prepare them to answer questions on different topics or help them to overcome challenges beyond school work.
+Directed teaching for a specific topic may help our children pass an exam or get a high mark for a homework task but it doesn't prepare them to answer questions on different topics or help them to overcome challenges beyond schoolwork.
 As the saying goes: "Give a man a fish and he eats for a day; teach him how to fish and he eats for life."
 Independent learning skills help a child to experience a situation or challenge they have never experienced before and enable them to utilise their independent skills to confidently solve the problem.

 As parents, we naturally want our children to succeed in life and are becoming more involved in their education and long-term development.
 School, of course, plays a pivotal role, but many parents now seek additional support in terms of growing skills for learning and skills for life.
-This comes as part of our natural desire to provide our children with the best possible chance for a brighter future and fulfilment in life.
+This comes as part of our natural desire to provide our children with the best possible chance for a brighter future and fulfilment.